Carnival Cruise: Financial Health Analytics

 Overall, Carnival is best positioned to make it out of this pandemic as it has the best debt position.
 The company has the lowest debt as a percentage of its revenue, lowest financing costs, highest rated debt, and the highest solvency ratio.
 The company has operated responsibly and consistently for a decade.
 Carnival's strong track record of profitability and cash production prove why it is the dominant player in the industry.

 Norwegian Cruise Line had moments where it shined, particularly in regards to its working capital efficiency (CFFO/total assets, collection period, and payment period).
-Royal Caribbean Caribbean stood out the least.
-The only place it excelled was in the cost of goods sold / revenue ratio.
+Royal Caribbean stood out the least.
+The only place it excelled was in the cost of goods sold/revenue ratio.
 The company had the lowest ratio there, which means it had highest gross margin rate, since that is the flip side of the same coin.
 However, Royal Caribbean struggled with liquidity, debt, and working capital.

 In conclusion, after analyzing all the data, Carnival is the winner, earning eight points.
 Norwegian Cruise Line Holdings comes in second, with six points, and Royal Caribbean comes in last, with two points.